google-marketing-solutions/sgtm-autodeployer/tutorial.md

 MAX_INSTANCES=10
 ```

-We expect that autoscaling 2-10 servers will handle 35-350 requests per second,
-though the performance will vary with the number of tags, and what those tags
-do.
-If you expect to handle more than 350 per second at a given time, we
-recommend increasing the number above 10.

-## Logging level
+## Optional: Set the logging level

-*This step is optional.*

-The last step before deployment is selecting the level of logging you want for
-the tagging server.
-By default, logging levels are not modified, but if your
+By default, logging levels are not modified.
+If your tagging server handles a
-tagging server handles a lot of requests per month (e.g. greater than 1
+lot of requests per month (e.g. greater than 1 million), those log messages may
-million), those log messages may incur significant logging charges.
+incur significant logging charges.

 There are two options available to alleviate this issue:

 -   `DISABLE`: Disable the logging of requests.
 -   `ERROR_ONLY` Log only ERROR level messages.

-Make sure to set the appropriated value in the
+Set the appropriate value in the
 <walkthrough-editor-select-regex filePath="./config.conf" regex='LOGGING=".*"'>
 `LOGGING`</walkthrough-editor-select-regex> variable.